NBA Trade Rumors: Latest Speculations On Julius Randle, Derrick Favors Plus More

 However, Favors has been recently silencing critics as the Jazz won five straight games, all without Gobert, who is out with a knee injury.
 Favors averaged 18.6 points, 9.0 rebounds, 3.4 assists, 1.2 blocks, and 1.2 steals during the five-game span, proving that he is still a valuable presence on the court for Utah.

 Favors is in the final season of his four-year, $47 million deal with the Jazz.
 He is set to become an unrestricted free agent next summer, and there are no guarantees that he will stay in Utah.
-His recent performances may have increased his trade value all the more, and the Jazz could be forced to make a decision anytime soon.
+His recent performances may have increased his trade value all the more, and the Jazz could be forced to make a decision sometime soon.

 More Trade Rumors